Kenneth E. Bailey: Reception

-Kenneth Bailey's works have made a tremendous impact on scholarship studying the oral traditions behind the New Testament on par with that of Werner Kelber, with titans of the field James Dunn and N. T. Wright utilizing his work.
+Kenneth Bailey's works have made a tremendous impact on scholarship studying the oral traditions behind the New Testament on par with that of Werner Kelber, with titans of the field James Dunn and N. T. Wright using his work.

 Theodore Weeden criticized Bailey by claiming that his evidence does not support his conclusions, finding that some of the stories Bailey and his Egyptian subjects narrated differed from Rena Hogg, missionary John Hogg's daughter.
 Eric Eve agrees that Bailey's work does not prove historicity but admits that tradition has social controls, that Bailey's Egyptian traditions are applicable to the Gospel traditions, and that Weeden was too harsh.
 Eve notes that an eyewitness to the robber story was the one who changed it to legend quickly before staying stable for decades.
 Eric Eve approves of James DG Dunn's usage of Bailey's work and views the conclusions he drew from it as sound, partially because he draws on various other scholars as well.

 Dunn responded to Weeden's critique and defended Bailey, arguing that the former misunderstood Bailey as well as the way oral tradition works in general, arguing that Bailey's model explains the Synoptic tradition the best out of all available at the time.
 Rafael Rodriguez also views Weeden as critically misunderstanding Bailey's work.
 When Bailey referred to traditions as "authentic", he used the word to say that accounts were stable for decades after an event, not that they were necessarily historical from the beginning; Bailey's point was that oral tradition preserved information largely the same with variation in minor details over substantial periods of time.
 Travis Derico, after extensively analyzing Weeden's critique, argues that it "fails in almost every respect".
 Craig Keener also criticized Weeden's claims against Bailey.